quicwg/ops-drafts/draft-ietf-quic-applicability.md

 A more graceful closure technique is to stop sending increases to stream limits and allow the connection to naturally terminate once remaining streams are consumed.
-However, the period of time it takes to do so is dependent on the client and an unpredictable closing period might not fit application or operational needs.
+However, the period of time it takes to do so is dependent on the peer and an unpredictable closing period might not fit application or operational needs.
 Applications using QUIC can be conservative with open stream limits in order to reduce the commitment and indeterminism.
 However, being overly conservative with stream limits affects stream concurrency.
 Balancing